gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ![](/media/screen-capture.gif)

-On the recording it is not showing the file picker popup as it was on my second screen, but I just select the test image and wait.
+On the recording, it is not showing the file picker popup as it was on my second screen, but I just select the test image and wait.
 Placing a loader icon here is a good idea!

 #### Okay Google, can you read this for me?

-There are not many OCR libraries around there and the successfull ones are from big companies.
-First I have tried [tesseractjs](https://github.com/naptha/tesseract.js#tesseractjs) as it is opensource and free but it didn't parse my handwritten note well.
-The image I was using is actually from their library which works very good, but I think it is better for high quality photos or scans.
-Here you can see my handwritten note photo which is not really a high quality image (Also realized I made grammer mistakes, :( )
+There are not many OCR libraries around there and the successful ones are from big companies.
+First I have tried [tesseractjs](https://github.com/naptha/tesseract.js#tesseractjs) as it is open source and free but it didn't parse my handwritten note well.
+The image I was using is actually from their library which works very well, but I think it is better for high-quality photos or scans.
+Here you can see my handwritten note photo which is not really a high-quality image (Also realized I made grammar mistakes, :( )

 ![](/media/photo_2022-01-01_23-23-11.jpg)

-In order to extract text from my photo I've decided to use [Google Vision](https://cloud.google.com/vision).
+In order to extract text from my photo, I've decided to use [Google Vision](https://cloud.google.com/vision).
 You can see how well it is working by going to the link and using the photo uploader there.
 Or better, just open your Google Translate or Google Lens application.
 Have you ever thanked an AI before?
 I did.

-Following the [docs](https://cloud.google.com/vision/docs/setup) here, I've setup everything and will be using their Node.js library.
-I am not going into details of how to setup, but I want to show you how I am making the `service account keys` available to runtime.
+Following the [docs](https://cloud.google.com/vision/docs/setup) here, I've set up everything and will be using their Node.js library.
+I am not going into details of how to set up, but I want to show you how I am making the `service account keys` available to the runtime.
 Running the backend project like shown is the easiest way.
 Google gives us free credits and 90 days to be able to test Vision, and then it is going to cost money.

 ```bash
 $ GOOGLE_APPLICATION_CREDENTIALS="./path/to/keys.json" node index.js